mark-hahn/ftn/README.md

-# Feeton
+# FTN
 Advanced replacement for CouchDB's Futon admin utility.

-The Feeton github project can be found [here](https://github.com/mark-hahn/Feeton).
+The FTN github project can be found [here](https://github.com/mark-hahn/ftn).

 ## Status:

-Feeton is currently in design (pre-alpha) and should be ready to try out by the end of the year (2012) at the latest.
+FTN is currently in design (pre-alpha) and should be ready to try out by the end of the year (2012) at the latest.

 ## Features